 The Cloud Explorer window lets you view and manage Azure resources, including the new web app that you just created.

-Deploy the web project to the Azure web app
+Deploy the web project to Azure

 In Solution Explorer, right-click the project, and choose Publish.